bjlkeng/bjlkeng.github.io/source/posts/universal-resnet-the-one-neuron-approximator.rst

 *"In theory, theory and practice are the same.
 In practice, they are not."*

-This post is going to talk about a paper I read recently called *ResNet with one-neuron hidden layers is a Universal Approximator*.
+This post is going to talk about a paper I read recently called *ResNet with one-neuron hidden layers is a Universal Approximator* by Lin and Jegelka [1].
 It talks about a simplified Residual Network as a universal approximator, giving some theoretical backing to the wildly successful ResNet architecture.
-Of course, I'm not going to go through the any of the theoretical stuff, instead I'm going to play around to see if we can get close to these theoretical limits.
+Of course, I'm not going to go through the any of the theoretical stuff, instead I'm going to introduce the theorems and play around to see if we can get close to these theoretical limits.

 (You might also want to checkout my previous post where I played around with
 ResNets: `Residual Networks <link://slug/residual-networks>`__)